ctc-oss/anchore-policy-sidecar/README.md

-gray to white
+anchore policy sidecar
 ===

-lists
+### gitops policy automation for anchore

-Anchore sidecar that generates whitelists from a git repo and applies as an anchore policy.
+A sidecar service that schedules policy generation from git managed metadata and applies as an anchore policy.

 ### modes